kedholmmoch/Dr-Mario-JS/README.md

 at a time, each pill made up of two different (or similarly) colored doses.
 The player may navigate the pill around the board by:

-... moving left (`J` key or left arrow key)
+- moving left (`J` key or left arrow key);

-... moving right (`L` key or right arrow key)
+- moving right (`L` key or right arrow key);

-... flipping pill to left (`S` key)
+- flipping pill to left (`S` key);

-... flipping pill to right (`F` key)
+- flipping pill to right (`F` key);

-... speeding the pill's drop (`K` key or down arrow key)
+- speeding the pill's drop (`K` key or down arrow key);

 The pill will drop one space on the board at a regular interval, depending on the speed.
 If the pill hits a virus, another pill, or the bottom of the board, if it is not moved before the end of the regular drop interval, the pill is frozen in place.
 When the board has settled, the board introduces a new falling pill.